Reeves County License Hearing Guide

 Special Programs

-- Occupational License: As mentioned above, this allows you to drive for essential purposes during a suspension.
+• Occupational License: As discussed above, an occupational license allows you to drive for essential purposes during your license suspension.